-EDF Energy is the UK’s second-largest energy supplier and a member of the big six group of leading energy companies.
-Owned by the French state-owned Électricité de France, the brand offers electricity and gas energy plans to its customers.
+EDF Energy is a member of the ‘big six’ group of UK energy providers.
+It was established in 2002 by the French state-owned Électricité de France after it acquired a selection of UK energy companies including SWEB and London Electricity, and offers both electricity and gas energy plans to its customers.

 HQ: London, United Kingdom

 EDF is one of the UK’s largest suppliers of low-carbon energy.
-However, the EDF Energy fuel mix has less renewable energy than the UK average.
-A much higher proportion of the fuel mix is sourced from nuclear power, while it uses significantly less gas than the UK average.
+However, the EDF Energy fuel mix has less renewable energy than the UK average because it sources most of its fuel mix from its own nuclear power stations.
+It does, however, use significantly less gas than the UK average:

 EDF Energy promotes the use of smart devices to manage your home’s power and save money in the process.
-A dedicated tariff is available for customers looking to upgrade their home, offering an Amazon Echo Dot, Philips Hue Starter Kit and EDF Smart Meter upon sign-up.
+The Easy Online+ tariff is available to customers looking to upgrade their home, offering an Amazon Echo Dot, Philips Hue Starter Kit and EDF Smart Meter upon sign-up.